-- (1) The CO Alarm will not work without good batteries the green power light must flash every 45 seconds.
-If the battery has been drained the alarm will not give protection.
-Button test the alarm on return from holidays and other long absences. - (2) Carbon Monoxide must enter the unit for it to be detected.
+(1) The CO Alarm will not work without mains power.
+The green power light must be on at all times as far as possible.

+(2) Carbon Monoxide must enter the unit for it to be detected.
 There may be Carbon Monoxide in other areas of the house (e.g. downstairs, in a closed room etc). but not in the vicinity of the CO Alarm.
 Doors, air draughts and obstructions can prevent the CO reaching the Alarm.
-For these reasons we recommend.
-CO Alarms are fitted both near and in bedrooms, particularly if bedroom doors are closed at night.
-Additionally install in rooms where members of the household spend much of their time, and in rooms with potential sources of CO gas. - (3) The CO Alarm may not be heard.
+For these reasons we recommend CO Alarms are fitted both near and in bedrooms, particularly if bedroom doors are closed at night.
+Additionally install in rooms where members of the household spend much of their time, and in rooms with potential sources of CO gas.

+(3) The CO Alarm may not be heard.
 The sound output is loud but it may not be heard behind a closed door or if it is too far away.
-Interconnecting CO Alarms greatly improves the probability that they will be heard.
 The Alarm may not wake up somebody who has taken alcohol or drugs.
 The alarm sound may be masked by other sounds such as T.V., stereo, traffic noise etc. Fitting CO Alarms on either side of closed doors will improve their chance of being heard.
-This CO Alarm is not designed for people with impaired hearing. - (4) CO Alarms don't last indefinitely.
+This CO Alarm is not designed for people with impaired hearing.

+(4) CO Alarms don't last indefinitely.
 CO Alarms are sophisticated electronic devices with many parts.
 Although the alarm and its component parts have undergone stringent tests, and are designed to be very reliable, it is possible that parts can fail.
 Therefore, you should test your CO Alarm weekly.
-The CO Alarm must be replaced after 5 years operation.
+The CO Alarm must be replaced after up to 6 years operation (see 'Replace by' date on side wall label).

-- (5) CO Alarms are not a substitute for life insurance.
+(5) CO Alarms are not a substitute for life insurance.
 House-holders are responsible for their own insurance.
-The CO Alarm warns of increasing CO levels, but we do not guarantee that this will protect everyone from CO poisoning. - (6) CO Alarms are not suitable as early warning Smoke Alarms.
+The CO Alarm warns of increasing CO levels, but we do not guarantee that this will protect everyone from CO poisoning.

+(6) CO Alarms are not suitable as early warning Smoke Alarms.
 Some fires produce Carbon Monoxide, but the response characteristics of these CO Alarms are such that they would not give sufficient warning of fire.
 Smoke Alarms must be fitted to give early warning of fire.